carloslaotrujillo/carloslaotrujillo/README.md

 Full Stack Engineer
 -------------------

-My name is Carlos and I work as a Full Stack Engineer for Sun Broadcasting.
+My name is Carlos and I work as a Full Stack Engineer for Wink News.
 I enjoy solving problems; writing code and managing Linux containers is just a fun way to channel it.
 I have a Bachelor's in Automation Engineering, and my motto is "It can always be better."
 I love a good challenge, especially those that scratch the back of your head even when you're away from the keyboard.
 I love spending my free time playing soccer, writing, and enjoying music.

 * 🌍  I'm based in Florida, US
 * ✉️  You can contact me at [krloslao90@gmail.com](mailto:krloslao90@gmail.com) or on [LinkedIn](https://www.linkedin.com/in/realcarlostrujillo/)